Wisconsin Standards for Science (WSS)

 Language Learning - The 2020 WIDA English Language Development Standards Framework, adopted by the state of Wisconsin in May 2021, emphasizes that "multilingual students are best served when content and language are taught together in culturally and sustaining ways" (WIDA, 2020).
 Students should be learning scientific language through dialogue with other students, such as emphasized in these STEM4EL tools.
 There is a lot of synergy between the WIDA ELDS and the new science standards, as detailed in this resource from CESA 2.

 National Academy's Framework for K-12 Science Education - this foundational document provides background information by grade level on the content, practices, and crosscutting concepts throughout our standards.
 A helpful read to understand 3D instruction ideas and progressions in our standards.

-Appendix A - ideas for Wisconsin connections related to the disciplinary core ideas (content) in these standards, as well as related engineering extensions.
+Appendix A of the WSS - ideas for Wisconsin connections related to the disciplinary core ideas (content) in these standards, as well as related engineering extensions.
 Thank you to the Standards Writing Committee for creating this list.